-- A mobile-friendly website with good keyword density, authority, and ranking that will help them find you.
+- A mobile-friendly website with good keyword density, authority, and ranking will help them find you.

 - A blog and other resources in multimedia formats that are easy to access and address the questions your target audience wants to know.